benvlasto/MPhys-Project/README.md

 # MPhys-Project
 My MPhys project exploring extensions to the Standard Model of particle physics.
 This project involves deep learning with large datasets from the LHC.

-Headline result so far: over a year of processing by the LHC computing cluster, my CLs predicting model could save more than a month of processing time wasted on invalid models (CLs < 0.05).
+Headline result so far: my CLs predicting model can correctly remove 45% of invalid models whilst removing only 1% of valid models.
+This translates to saving more than a month of processing by the LHC computing cluster out of a year total, for the recent EWKino scan.

 # Targets
 - [x] Create model that predicts DM relic density better than random sampling of target range